The Working Dragon

 Wear Red to Raise Awareness

 Take part in National Wear Red Day on Friday, February 7th, 2025, by donning red clothing to spark conversations about heart disease.
-This shirt is one of my favorites.
 Ask friends, family, and coworkers to join you, and share photos with your red clothes on social media using hashtags like #WearRedDay and #HeartHealth.

 Host a Heart-Healthy Potluck